Membrane-mediated anesthesia: The Meyer-Overton Correlation for Anesthetics

+This principle became known as the Meyer-Overton Correlation.
+It originally compared the anesthetic partition coefficient in olive oil (X-axis) to the effective dose that induced anesthesia in 50% (i.e., EC50) of the tadpole research subjects (Y-axis).
+Modern renditions of the Meyer-Overton plot usually compare olive oil partition coefficient of the Inhalational or Intravenous drug (X-axis) to the minimum alveolar concentration (MAC) or the effective dose 50 (i.e., ED50) of the anesthetic agent (Y-axis).

 General anesthetics

 Inhaled anesthetics partition into the membrane and disrupt the function of ordered lipids.
-Membranes, like proteins are composed of ordered and disordered regions.
-The ordered region of the membrane contain a palmitate binding site that drives the association of palmitoylated proteins to clusters of GM1 lipids (sometimes referred to as lipid rafts).
+Membranes, like proteins, are composed of ordered and disordered regions.
+The ordered region of the membrane contains a palmitate binding site that drives the association of palmitoylated proteins to clusters of GM1 lipids (sometimes referred to as lipid rafts).
 Palmitate's binding to lipid rafts regulates the affinity of most proteins to lipid rafts.

-Inhaled anesthetics partition into the lipid membrane and disrupt the binding of palmitate to GM1 lipids.
+Inhaled anesthetics disrupt the binding of palmitate to GM1 lipids (see figure).
+The anesthetic binds to a specific palmitate site nonspecifically.
 The clusters of GM1 lipids persist, but they lose their ability to bind palmitoylated proteins.